-Many people are turning towards invertebrates as a way to spice up their aquarium.
+Many people are turning towards invertebrates as a way to spice up their aquariums.
 If you have a saltwater setup, Harlequin Shrimp are an excellent choice.

 An added bonus is that this species is great at removing pesky parasites such as Asterina Starfish.
 Many aquarists, therefore, choose Harlequin Shrimp to protect their corals.

 These crustaceans are easy to care for if you are prepared to put up with their specific feeding habits.
 In return, you’ll get to watch some very interesting behaviors.

 If you’re looking to learn more about Harlequin Shrimp, then you’ve come to the right place.
 We’ll explain everything you might need to know while caring for them.